Edxael/Gral-04-2018/03-API/02-GQL-Users/zinfo.md

+# Info & Notes

+Information on this project.

 ## ---------------------------------------------
-# Intalling the Json server:
+## Intalling the Json server:

 ### Terminal command to install server:
 npm install --save json-server